There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Pool

-This is not the case for all agriturismi actually – just the fanciest ones.
+Some – but not all – agriturismi have a pool: just the fanciest ones.
 Keep in mind that in Sardinia we have amazing beaches anyways, so you won’t really need a pool!

 Room cleaning

 Depending on the agriturismo your room will be cleaned every day, every three days or just once you leave.
-The same applies to linen and towels.
+The same applies to linen and towels: they are either changed every day, every three days or when you leave.
+You can usually ask for clean towels if needed.

 Air conditioning